Hymn of the Week

 Listen to Alma Redemptoris Mater

-During this time of isolation due to the Coronavirus I am posting videos from You Tube of hymns appropriate to the season to help keep you and your family connected with the liturgy, especially as we approach Holy Week.
+During this time of isolation due to the Coronavirus I am posting videos from You Tube of hymns appropriate to the season to help keep you and your family connected with the liturgy, especially during this Easter season.

 Welcome to the St. Columban Choir!